derailed-dash/demo-lz-docs/content/epam-lz/tenants/_index.md

 # {{< param title >}}

-Details about some of the tenants that run on ECP.
+Details about some of the tenants that run on LZiiB.
 Including the shared tenancy project, PDP, Customer Registry, and others.

 {{<children>}}